4d/4d-for-ios/docs/ProjectEditor-PublishingSection.md

 ```

-If you want to manually validate the first login for every user session, you need to change the "accepted" default status to "pending", by adding ```$response.verify:=True``` to the [*On Mobile App Authentication*](https://doc.4d.com/4Dv17R3/4D/17-R3/On-Mobile-App-Authentication-database-method.301-3906587.en.html) database method.
+If you want the ability to manually validate the first login for every user session, you must change the "accepted" default status to "pending" by adding ```$response.verify:=True``` to the [*On Mobile App Authentication*](https://doc.4d.com/4Dv17R3/4D/17-R3/On-Mobile-App-Authentication-database-method.301-3906587.en.html) database method.

 ### Mobile Session Management Component